Performance Marketing Brands

 Series C in 2000

 SiteSmith is a provider of internet infrastructure management services, catering to both start-ups and established e-businesses.
 Founded in October 1999 and headquartered in Santa Clara, California, the company specializes in building and operating reliable, scalable, and secure internet sites.
-SiteSmith offers a range of services, including website development, network management, systems management, and hosting.
-Its solutions encompass the design and architecture of websites, hardware and software installation, and network connectivity.
-Additionally, SiteSmith provides ongoing management through comprehensive 24/7 monitoring, security services, and fail-over systems, enabling e-businesses to efficiently manage complex internet sites and services on an outsourced basis.
-The company was acquired by AboveNet.
+SiteSmith offers a comprehensive suite of services that includes website development, network management, systems management, and hosting solutions.
+Additionally, it automates critical processes such as security, monitoring, backup, and redundancy, ensuring that businesses can effectively manage complex internet sites and services on an outsourced basis.
+The company’s 24/7 monitoring and security services further enhance the reliability and safety of its clients' online operations.
+SiteSmith was acquired by AboveNet.

 Speedera Networks